What is Different about a No-Scalpel Vasectomy?

 In terms of PVP and comparisons with other surgical procedures my view is the following: The risk of PVP is no different than the possibility of suffering permanent pain after a hernia OP (5%), the permanent sensitivity of a tooth after filling (5-10%) or even the fact a whiplash could persists more than the usual 2 weeks after a road traffic accident, in some cases for years or life (5%).
 Would this stop you driving?

-On the internet “up to 43% of patients” are suffering PVP and “vasectomy should be banned”.
-Furthermore there are claims that vasectomy could leave you with severe Erectile Dysfunction etc. Please be assured this is not evidence based.
+On the internet some people claim “up to 43% of patients” suffer PVP.
+Sometimes they advocate a ban of vasectomy.
+Furthermore there are claims that vasectomy could leave you with severe Erectile Dysfunction etc. We assure you this is not evidence based.
 While vasectomy will not cure a pre-existing ED problem, it won’t cause it neither.

 Once a patient from the US contacted me very unhappy I was carrying out vasectomies.
 He had suffered PVP and I responded: Click here for some further information / my own thoughts.

-Will It Protect Me from Getting or Passing on STIs or AIDS?
+Will Vasectomy Protect Me from Getting or Passing on STIs or AIDS?

 No. It will only prevent you from making your partner pregnant.
 If you or your partner have a sexual infection, or have more than one sexual partner, the best way to protect yourself and your partner is to use a latex condom.

-Are there any patients you who definitely need a prior consultation?
+Are there any patients you who definitely need a prior bespoke assessment?

 Some vasectomies are more difficult than others and I would definitely like a chat with you prior to your operation if you fit in any of the following categories of patients: